Neilvj/LAB__0001-NaprapatJosefin/README.md

-# Naprapat Josefin – Webbplats
+Naprapat Josefin – Website

-## Svenska
-Jag har byggt en modern och användarvänlig webbplats för det lokala företaget **Naprapat Josefin** med enbart **HTML och CSS**.
-Sidan är enkel att navigera, responsiv och anpassad för både dator och mobil.

-### Design och struktur
-- **Flexbox och media queries** för en ren, mobilanpassad layout.
-- **CSS-variabler i `:root{}`** för enkel hantering av färger, typsnitt och avstånd.
-- Tydlig navigering med en **”Tillbaka”-knapp** samt en **”Boka din tid”-knapp** med ren CSS-styling och visuell feedback.

-### Funktionalitet
-- **E-postlänk** som automatiskt öppnar användarens standardprogram och fyller i ämnesraden med *”Bokningsförfrågan”*.

-### Framtida förbättringar
-- Utveckla stöd för webbaserade e-posttjänster som Gmail, vilket kräver mer avancerad funktionalitet.
-- Förbättra **responsiviteten på huvudtiteln** *”Naprapat Josefin”*.
-Just nu bryts texten på mobila enheter och hamnar under logotypen.
-Jag planerar att återbesöka detta för att skapa en mer sömlös, enradig layout när jag har fördjupat mina CSS-kunskaper.

----

-## English
+A modern, responsive website built for a local business using pure HTML and CSS.
+This project demonstrates clean structure, responsive design, and strong attention to user experience without relying on JavaScript frameworks or libraries.

+🔧 Tech Stack

+HTML5

+CSS3

+Flexbox

+Media Queries

+CSS Variables

+🌍 Project Overview

-I have built a modern and user-friendly website for the local business **Naprapat Josefin**, using only **HTML and CSS**.
-The site is easy to navigate, responsive, and works well on both desktop and mobile devices.
+This project was created for the local business Naprapat Josefin.
+The primary goal was to build a simple, accessible, and visually clean website that works seamlessly across both desktop and mobile devices.

-### Design and Structure
-- **Flexbox and media queries** to achieve a clean, mobile-friendly layout.
-- **CSS variables in `:root{}`** for easy management of colors, fonts, spacing, and margins.
-- Clear navigation with a **“Back” button** and a **“Book your appointment” button**, fully styled with CSS and providing visual feedback on hover.

-### Functionality
+Key Features

+Fully responsive layout using Flexbox and media queries

+Centralized styling through CSS variables (:root)

+Clear and intuitive navigation with:

+a Back button

+a prominent Book your appointment call-to-action

+Clean, fully CSS-styled buttons with visual hover and interaction feedback

-- **Email link** that automatically opens the user’s default email client and pre-fills the subject line with *“Booking Request”*.
+Email link that opens the user’s default email client and pre-fills the subject line with “Booking Request”

+🚧 Project Status

+This project is currently in an ongoing development (production) phase and may never be published as a finalized public website.
+It is actively maintained and continuously updated as my frontend skills evolve.

+Features may be added, refined, or removed over time to reflect improved code quality, stronger layout techniques, and a deeper understanding of modern CSS best practices.

-### Future Improvements
+🚀 Future Improvements

-- Add support for web-based email services like Gmail, which requires more advanced functionality.
+Add support for web-based email services such as Gmail

-- Improve the **responsiveness of the main title** *“Naprapat Josefin”*.
-Currently, on mobile devices, the title wraps to a new line below the logo.
-I plan to revisit this to achieve a smoother, single-line layout once I have developed more advanced CSS skills.
+Improve the responsiveness of the main header “Naprapat Josefin” to ensure a consistent single-line layout on mobile devices

+Continue refining layout, spacing, and accessibility as skill level increases

+📌 Purpose of This Project

+This repository serves as a portfolio project showcasing:

+Semantic and accessible HTML

+Responsive layouts built with modern CSS

+Clean, maintainable structure without external frameworks

+Continuous learning and iterative improvement